kylevedder/JChains/README.md

 ======

 **Donald Trump**

- - `Be careful, Lyin ' Ted Cruz just used a picture of Melania, he did.`
+>Be careful, Lyin ' Ted Cruz just used a picture of Melania, he did.
- - `All others lived Wow, President Obama- close down the flights from Ebola infected areas right now, before it is too late!`
+>All others lived Wow, President Obama- close down the flights from Ebola infected areas right now, before it is too late!
- - `Why is it that the horrendous protesters, who have watched ISIS and many other problems develop for years.`
+>Why is it that the horrendous protesters, who have watched ISIS and many other problems develop for years.
- - `Crazy @ megynkelly show, NATO!`
+>Crazy @ megynkelly show, NATO!

-**William Shakespear**
+**William Shakespeare**

 >ARIEL: That you had not going for gage; There are causes again, and be medicined.
 >